thoomi/traffic-sign-classifier/writeup.md

 ![Prediction 1][prediction_image1]

-The first image is actually a *Children crossing* sign but my trained model classified it as a *Wild animals crossing* sign.
+The first image is actually a *Children crossing* sign but my trained model classified it as *Wild animals crossing* sign.
 This is obviously a wrong prediction and in my opinion caused by the perspective distortion.
-Additionally it is surprising the model has a certainty of a 100% on the wrong sign.
-I guess this might be a indicator for an overfitted network.
+Additionally, it is surprising the model has a certainty of a 100% on the wrong sign.
+I guess this might be an indicator for an overfitted network.

 ![Prediction 2][prediction_image2]

 Considering that this second sign belongs to a class on which the model was not explicitly trained, the false prediction is not a big surprise.
 But it is very similar to a standard *30 km/h limit* sign and I had some hope it could classify it correctly.
-As the bar chart indicates it got the general speed limit type right, but classified it as an *50 km/h limit* sign.
+As the bar chart indicates it got the general speed limit type right but classified it as a *50 km/h limit* sign.

 ![Prediction 3][prediction_image3]